hiveot/hub/messaging/README.md

 The purpose of this messaging layer is to enable WoT applications to work over any supported messaging protocol.

-HiveOT messaging uses a simple request-response message envelope.
-Clients send requests for operations and receive responses for these operations.
+HiveOT messaging uses simple request-response-notification message envelopes.
+Clients send requests for operations, receive responses for these operations, and receive notifications to subscribed events and properties.
 It supports both direct and asynchronous transports.

 This approach builds on top of the WoT definition for 'operations' and adds operations for use by agents, supporting agents as clients of a hub or gateway.